pauljeffrey/HealthMate/README.md

-# AI Chatbot Starter - Create a ChatGPT-powered Chatbot for Your Custom Data
+# MyHealthMate - A ChatGPT-powered Chatbot for Your Health related issues and insurance
+MyHealthMate is a helpful assistant that provides basic information about health issues, medical conditions, and health insurance plans and packages.
+It provides responses from its own knowledge or by searching the internet using the tavilysearch tool.

 The tech stack used is Next.js, TypeScript, Tailwind CSS, and OpenAI.
 ## Development